 LAUGHLIN HEALTH BUILDING – Built in 1967, this two-story classroom, laboratory and office building was named in honor of Robert (Bobby) G. Laughlin, former basketball coach, athletic director and faculty member.
 It houses the Larry Wilson Bowling Lanes, home of the University’s nationally-prominent bowling teams.LEN MILLER ROOM – Named in honor of Len Miller, a former basketball coach who died while in service to the University, this dining/meeting room is located off the front lobby of the Academic-Athletic Center.
 A bronze bust of Coach Miller stands nearby, a tribute from his family and former players.LITTLE BELL TOWER – Built in 1997 as a gift from Lucille Caudill Little, this four-story bell tower features an electronic carillon controlled by a computer in the library.
 It was named in honor of Mrs. Little, a former faculty member and her husband, W. Paul Little, Lexington philanthropists.LLOYD CASSITY BUILDING – Built in 1962, this three-story classroom and office structure was named in honor of Lloyd Cassity of Ashland, former chair of the Board of Regents.
-It includes the Student Technology Center.LOVENA AND WILLIAM RICHARDSON GALLERY – Located on the main floor of the Kentucky Folk Art Center, this exhibition space was named in honor of the former owners of the building.LUCILLE LITTE THEATRE – Built in 2002 as a component of the renovated and expanded Breckinridge Hall, this “black box” theatre laboratory was named in honor of Lucille Caudill Little, a former faculty member and founder of the theatre program.MARGARET LEWIS LEARNING CENTER – This computer laboratory at MSU at Prestonsburg was named for Dr. Margaret Lewis, former director of the regional campus.
+It is home to the Lane-Volgenau Center for STEM Education and MSUTeach.LOVENA AND WILLIAM RICHARDSON GALLERY – Located on the main floor of the Kentucky Folk Art Center, this exhibition space was named in honor of the former owners of the building.LUCILLE LITTE THEATRE – Built in 2002 as a component of the renovated and expanded Breckinridge Hall, this “black box” theatre laboratory was named in honor of Lucille Caudill Little, a former faculty member and founder of the theatre program.MARGARET LEWIS LEARNING CENTER – This computer laboratory at MSU at Prestonsburg was named for Dr. Margaret Lewis, former director of the regional campus.

 NORMAL HALL – Built in 1967, this four-story, 40-unit student apartment building was upgraded in 2003 to improve fire safety and then fully renovated in 2004.
 It was named in honor of Morehead Normal School, which opened in 1887 as the University’s predecessor institution.NUNN HALL – Built in 1969 and upgraded in 2003 to improve fire safety, this nine-story female residence hall was named in honor of Beula Nunn, wife of Gov. Louie B. Nunn.
 It currently is undergoing renovation and will reopen in early 2009.OSBORNE RESEARCH LABORATORY – Located in Ginger Hall, this facility was named in 2004 in honor of Dr. Frank H. Osborne, former faculty member.
 PAGE DRIVE – Originally known as Tower Drive, this street extends from Battson-Oates Drive to Satellite Drive.
-It was named in honor of Anna Page who enrolled in October 1887 as the University’s first student.PALMER DEVELOPMENT HOUSE – Acquired in 1965, this three-story former residence is used for administrative offices, including the MSU Foundation, Inc. It was named for John M. Palmer, Morehead industrialist and the previous owner.PHILLIPS HOUSE – Acquired in 1996, this four-story former residence is used for administrative offices.
-It bears the name of Toney C. Phillips, former faculty member and previous owner.PLAYFORTH PLACE – Extending in a northerly direction from U.S. 60 at the Academic-Athletic Center to Downing Hall, this street was named for Dr. Roscoe H. Playforth, former college dean and faculty member.PRESIDENT’S HOME – Built in 1928, the four-story structure is the official residence of the president of the University.
+It was named in honor of Anna Page who enrolled in October 1887 as the University’s first student.PALMER DEVELOPMENT HOUSE – Acquired in 1965, this three-story former residence is used for administrative offices, including the MSU Foundation, Inc. It was named for John M. Palmer, Morehead industrialist and the previous owner.PHILLIPS HOUSE – Acquired in 1996, this four-story former residence is used for administrative offices for Alumni Relations and Development.
+It bears the name of Toney C. Phillips, former faculty member and previous owner.PLAYFORTH PLACE – Extending in a northerly direction from U.S. 60 at the Academic-Athletic Center, this street was named for Dr. Roscoe H. Playforth, former college dean and faculty member.PRESIDENT’S HOME – Built in 1928, the four-story structure is the official residence of the president of the University.
 Twelve of the University’s 13 presidents have resided there.
 It is listed on the National Register of Historic Places.RADER HALL – Built in 1925 and renovated and expanded in 1970, this three-story classroom and office building was named in honor of Dr. Clifford Rader, former faculty member and administrator.
 It houses the Exelbirt Seminar Room.

 REGENTS HALL – Built in 1963 and upgraded in 2002 to improve fire safety, this four-story facility was named in honor of all citizens, students and faculty and staff members who have served as members of the Board of Regents.
 The facility was razed in 2009.RICE SERVICE BUILDING – Built in 1965, this one-story office, garage, maintenance, and warehouse facility was named in honor of W. H. Rice, former physical plant superintendent.RICHARDSON LIVESTOCK ARENA – Built in 1970 and expanded in 2002, the enclosed facility bears the name of former Rowan Circuit Judge James M. Richardson, a former member of the Board of Regents.

 RIGGLE ROOM – Created in 1969 with the expansion of the Adron Doran University Center, this meeting room was named in honor of Anna Mae Riggle, former dean of students.ROGER W. BARBOUR ROOM – Located in the Special Collections section of Camden-Carroll Library, this room contains photographs, slides, lectures, manuscripts, correspondence and memorabilia related to Dr. Barbour’s 40-year career as a naturalist, author and professor of zoology at the University of Kentucky.
 He was a native of Morehead and an alumnus of MSU.RONALD G. EAGLIN SPACE SCIENCE CENTER – This academic unit of the College of Science and Technology includes a $3 million Space Tracking System and the fourth bachelor’s degree program in space science in the U.S. A $15.6 million Support Facility containing classrooms, laboratories, and offices opened in 2009.
 The unit was named in honor of Dr. Ronald G. Eaglin, 12th president of the University, who served from 1992 to 2005.SADLER COURTS – Built in 1970 in the Breathitt Sports Center complex, these 14 outdoor tennis courts were named in honor of George Sadler, former tennis coach.SATELLITE DRIVE – Originally known as Woodlawn Terrace, this street extends from Earle Clements Lane to Nunn Hall and to the Space Tracking System on the ridge above Nunn Hall.
 Its name honors MSU’s involvement in satellite telemetry.SENFF NATATORIUM – Built in 1932 as one of Kentucky’s first indoor swimming pools, this historic structure was named in honor of Judge Earl W. Senff of Mt.
 Sterling, former member and secretary of the Board of Regents.
 It was out of service from 1988 until its demolition in 2008.
-The distinctive frieze (low relief sculpture) on the south façade was preserved for display in the new student recreation and wellness center, scheduled to open in 2010.SIMMS WEIGHT TRAINING CENTER – Located inside Jayne Stadium, this one-story facility was a gift from alumnus Phil Simms of Louisville, a former professional football player and network television sportscaster.STEPHEN TIRONE SCULPTURE CONCOURSE – Located near the front entrance of Ginger Hall and the west entrance of Rader Hall, this area displays five life-sized sculptures created by faculty member Stephen Tirone to depict the University’s historic mission of training teachers and artists.
-The first sculpture was dedicated in 2002, the second in 2003, the third in 2004, the fourth in 2005 and the fifth in 2006.
-At the unveiling of the fifth sculpture, the concourse was named in honor of its creator.STRIDER GALLERY – Located on the second floor of the Claypool-Young Art Building, this exhibition space was named in honor of Maurice Strider, former faculty member.SUNNY BROOK GOLF COURSE – Acquired in 1965, this nine-hole public golf course is located on U.S. 60, four miles east of Morehead.
-It was closed in 2007 with the acquisition of Eagle Trace Golf Course.
-Future use of the property has not been determined.TERRY AND SUSAN JACOBS FIELD – The artificial playing surface at Jayne Stadium is the second such installation to be given to the University by Terry and Susan Jacobs.
-It is used primarily by the football and soccer teams.

 © Copyright 2015 Morehead State University -

 150 University Blvd.
 Morehead, KY 40351 • 1-800-585-6781

 MSU is an affirmative action, equal opportunity, educational institution.